MerttMetinn/MovieApp-Basic-Html-Css-Js/README.md

 Note : Not yet finished.
 I will complete it later.
 <br></br>
-Note 2 : The navbar looks different in the image than in the live demo.
+Note 2 : The navbar looks smoother in the image than in the live demo.

 ##